31 Jan 2021 admin

 To reach there, you can catch the flight from Kathmandu to Nepalgunj and then to Talcha airport.
 Talcha airport is at a distance of 4 km from the lake.

 Tilicho lake located at the elevation of Nepal 4919 is one of the highest altitude lakes in the world.
 It is located in the high Himalayas of the Manang district of Nepal.
-The surrounding snow-capped peaks of Khangsar, Ticho, Nilgiri, and lack of vegetation in the background magnifies the beauty of this lake.
+The surrounding snow-capped peaks of Khangsar, Ticho, Nilgiri, and the lack of vegetation in the background magnify the beauty of this lake.
 As the background is snowy, the surface of the lake looks like a silvery shiny coating of snow.
 Locating in the Annapurna range of the Himalayas, tourists are preferring this Lake to be part of the world’s classic Annapurna circuit trek.

 Furthermore, the visit to this lake gives the opportunity to know about the Tibetan culture and tradition first hand.
-It can be a life-changing visit for many seeing the lifestyle of Himalayan peoples.
+It can be a life-changing visit for many to see the lifestyle of Himalayan peoples.
 This lake holds great religious significance.
 Moreover, it is believed to be the place where sage Kak Bhusundi told the happening of Ramayana to Garuda.

 How to reach there?

 To reach there, you can catch the bus to Manang valley which is the overnight stop for the day.
 Two days trek from Manang valley will lead you to this dream destination, Tilicho lake.